freelawproject/courtlistener/DEVELOPING.md

 export SELENIUM_TIMEOUT=120
 ```

-#### Taking Screenshots on Failure
+##### Taking Screenshots on Failure

 While a little flaky at the moment, most Selenium tests will be able to take a screenshot of the browser window on a failure.
-This should work well when running the FreeLawBox Desktop version (i.e. NOT in headless mode).

 To enable screenshots, simply define a `SELENIUM_DEBUG` environment variable set to anything.
 It's presence indicates it's enabled.